FooSoft/yomichan-import/README.md

 *   [EPWING](https://ja.wikipedia.org/wiki/EPWING)
     *       [Daijirin](https://en.wikipedia.org/wiki/Daijirin) (三省堂　スーパー大辞林)

-Yomichan Import is continuously being expanded to support other EPWING dictionaries based on user demand.
-This is a mostly non-technical and (although laborious) process that requires writing regular expressions and creating font tables; volunteer contributions are welcome.
+Yomichan Import is being expanded to support other EPWING dictionaries based on user demand.
+This is a mostly non-technical and (although laborious) process that requires writing regular expressions and creating font tables;
+volunteer contributions are welcome.

 ## Installation ##